Birds in King County

 South and Central America Migrants

-Migratory birds are particularly vulnerable to trade and development activities, as they are potentially affected by the land use practices or other disruptions to their habitat occurring anywhere along their flight paths.
+Migratory birds are affected by the land use practices and other habitat disruptions occurring anywhere along their flight paths.
 As an example, the Pacific Flyway stretches from wintering grounds in South and Central America to nesting grounds in northwestern North America.

 Many notable Washington State songbirds spend their winters in the tropics, including: